-Marriage licenses are obtained from the Clerk of District Court's office located in the Law and Justice Center at 615 S. 16th Ave. in Bozeman.
+Marriage licenses are obtained from the Clerk of District Court's Office located in the Law & Justice Center at 615 S. 16th Ave. in Bozeman.
 The license can be used immediately or within 180 days from the date of issuance.
 It is valid in any county within Montana, but not in any other state or country.

 After the marriage ceremony, the person who performed the ceremony must return the license to the Clerk's office within 30 days for completion.
 Once it is returned to the couple, the license can be used as proof of name change with Social Security and in changing the name on a driver's license.